konifer44/HCSR04.swift/README.md

 ### User provided timeout and errors:

-In normal measurment, method ``` measureDistance()``` using default timeout value to throw errors in three cases
+In normal measurement, method ``` measureDistance()``` using default timeout value to throw errors in three cases
 <ul>
-<li>echoSignalError //Disconnected echo, trigger pin or too fast measurments.</li>
+<li>echoSignalError //Disconnected echo, trigger pin or too fast measurements.</li>
 <li>measuredDistanceIsOutSensorRange //Measured distance is out of sensor range.</li>
 <li>userTimeout //User timeout interrupt.</li>
 </ul>

-Default value of timeout depends on your maximum sensor range, it's twice longer than maximum echo signal because it should't interrupt distnace measuremnt.
+Default value of timeout depends on your maximum sensor range, it's twice longer than maximum echo signal because it should't interrupt distance measurement.
 If You provide 400cm maximum sensor range the default timeout value will be around 45ms and after this time You can expect throwing an error.
 If You need change timeout value for some reasons You can provide it by calling method with optional argument ``` measureDistance(providedTimeout: Int? = nil)``` </br>For example 40ms provided timeout:

 ```
 do {